 - Light lunch at the Portside Restaurant, Maryborough

 - Pre-dinner talk by David Henderson

-From the reserve we drive 240km north to River Heads, stopping for a picnic lunch en route, then taking the 50-minute ferry trip to our resort overlooking Kingfisher Bay.
+Following a light lunch at restaurant located in the portside heritage precinct we continue to River Heads to take the 50-minute ferry trip to our resort overlooking Kingfisher Bay.
 David Henderson will give an evening talk before dinner.
 (Overnight Kingfisher Bay Resort) BLD

 Day 10: Thursday 25 August, Fraser Island